 During these challenging times, we are aware that there is an increased risk of pension scams.
 If you are considering transferring your benefits out of the Scheme or if someone approaches you with pensions advice you have not asked for, we strongly recommended that you get financial advice before making any decision.
-Please also read the useful information the Financial Conduct Authority provides on its website about pension scams at https://www.fca.org.uk/scamsmart before deciding to go ahead with a transfer from the Scheme.
+Please also read the useful information the Financial Conduct Authority provides about pension scams on its website at www.fca.org.uk/scamsmart before deciding to go ahead with a transfer from the Scheme.